-We’ve been in this business a long time and have seen our share of landscape mistakes.
+We’ve been in this business a long and have seen our share of landscape mistakes.
 Whether people aren’t sure how to best do things themselves or they follow bad advice, mistakes do happen.
 Here are some common ones we have seen- and some simple solutions to avoid making them in the future!

 Do you have landscape pet peeves or mistakes you’ve seen?
 Tell us on our Facebook page!